boots-edu/textbook/source/text/0-introduction/setup.md

 Once you have verified that Node was installed, enter the command (without the dollar sign):

 {: .warning-title}
 Note: On some Windows systems, security prevents the running of node from powershell.
-If this is the case you can open a *Command Prompt* terminal window instead.
+If this is the case you can open a command prompt terminal window instead.

 ```
 $ npm --version